infobloxopen/db-controller/docs/index.md

 values of the properties under the DatabaseClaim *status.connectionInfo* property.

 The keys in the secret are shown below:
-* dsn : postgres dsn string value specified by DatabaseClaim
+* "dsn.txt" : postgres dsn string value specified by DatabaseClaim
-* "uri_" + dsn : url path value is "uri_" prefix added to dsn
+* "uri_dsn.txt" + dsn : url path value is "uri_" prefix added to dsn
 * "hostname" : postgres host of dsn
 * "port" : port used for connecting to the database
 * "database" : postgres database created on host